Why did developers migrate Android applications from Java to Kotlin?: Methodology

-We carry out a survey with the main goal of collecting information about the migration of Java code to Kotlin in the context of Android development.
-Our survey is explanatory~\cite{experimentationSE2012}: we try to explain why developers migrated their applications.
-The survey follows the format of interviews via email and aims at gathering both qualitative and quantitative data.
+In order to respond to the research questions, we carry out a \new{qualitative study} with the main goal of collecting data from software developers about the migration of Java code to Kotlin in the context of Android development.

+In this study, we choose to directly ask to the developers their motivations behind deciding to migrate from Java to Kotlin.
+The most suitable approach for obtaining this information is to employ qualitative data collection and analysis techniques, rather than other techniques such as experiments or quantitative surveys~\cite{saunders2009research}.